anieshchawla/anieshchawla.github.io/_posts/2017-11-14-decision-trees.markdown

 Gini(X) = 1 - \sum_x p(x)^2
 $$

-And Gain is defined as :
+And Gain for using a particular attribute `A` is defined as :

 $$
 Gain(S,A) = Gini(S) - \sum_{a\subset A} \frac{|a|}{|S|} * Gini(a)